Manaslu Circuit Trek - 14 Days

 Sep-Nov & March-May

 You must have a licensed trekking guide and must apply through a registered trekking company for any permits to trek in the Manaslu Region.
-As of March 22, 2026, update from the Department of Immigration of Nepal, solo trekkers can now trek individually – previously you needed to be in a group of two people.
+As of March 22, 2026, an update from the Department of Immigration of Nepal, solo trekkers can now trek individually – previously, you needed to be in a group of two people.
 Higher Limits Trek will arrange all permits, transfers, and accommodations for your 14 Days Manaslu Circuit Trek 2026/2027.

 Why the Manaslu Circuit Trek is worth your two weeks